Which FPL players are suspended or nearing a one-match ban?

 ON THREE YELLOW CARDS

-There’s less to sweat about if your player is on three bookings: some are already in the clear (assets from the top four, Leeds, Wolves and Newcastle), while others just have to avoid picking up two bookings in as many Gameweeks.
+There’s less to sweat about if your player is on three bookings: some are already in the clear (assets from Arsenal, Chelsea, City, Liverpool, West Ham, Wolves, Villa, Southampton, Palace, Leeds, Newcastle and Norwich), while others just have to avoid picking up two bookings in as many Gameweeks.

-There are 30 players in total on the above list of players still at risk but owners of Michail Antonio (£7.8m), Cristiano Ronaldo (£12.5m) and Ollie Watkins (£7.9m) are unlikely to be losing any sleep over their current disciplinary statuses.
+There are 21 players in total on the above list of players still at risk but owners of Cristiano Ronaldo (£12.5m), Ivan Toney (£6.6m) and Demarai Gray (£5.5m) are unlikely to be losing any sleep over their current disciplinary statuses.

 WHEN ARE THE CUT-OFF POINTS FOR SUSPENSIONS?